aidanjohnson/dt7816/README.md

 1. On the host computer, run the `ifconfig` command to find the MAC address.
 Likely, you will have to instead use the `ip a l` command if you are using a newer Linux version.
 Under `wl*` (where * are wild-card characters) copy the MAC address following `link/ether` (it looks like \*\*:\*\*:\*\*:\*\*:\*\*:\*\*).
 Before closing, make sure the automatically connect box is checked.
 Alternatively this can be done as a command line `sudo ip ad add 10.0.0.10/24 dev enp4sof1`.
 (Note: `enp4sof1` can differ; use the Ethernet port name from running `ifconfig`.)

 2. Open up the host computer networking setting and create a new wired connection.
 Enter a name and the MAC address.
 Under the IPv4 tab, select manual.
 Then add the IP address and netmask: 10.0.0.1 and 255.255.255.0.
+Leave the gateway empty/blank.

 3. Differently, for the client computer (the DAQ board) we will set similar settings in its terminal through a serial console (see https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux for instructions how; alternatively, via PuTTY).
 In short, you can connect to the client terminal via the serial console by running the command `screen /dev/ttyUSB0 115200`.
 You may have to run `sudo apt-get install screen` first.